xCounsel/adminpays/_projects/deals.md

 ## I am interested in your legal services
 That's fine.
-Just describe us your issue and [send them](../contact) via email.
+Just describe us your issue and [send it](https://adminpays.com/contact/){:.no-mark-external} via email.
+We will be glad to help you!